underground-software/ILKD_course_materials/index.md

 ### Course Summary and Purpose

-We aim to introduce students to the concepts, tools, and framework necessary for independent work on the Linux kernel.
+We aim to introduce students to the concepts, tools, and framework necessary for independent work on the Linux kernel, and more broadly to the skills necessary for work as a professional open source software engineer.

 ### Course Description